Kingsousse/iOS-Imagier-Swift/README.md

 iOS-Imagier-Swift
 =================

-Imagier is an application that can manage pictures with scrolling using pinch zooming (Objective-C, programmatically, ARC disactivated)
+Imagier is an application that can manage pictures with scrolling using pinch zooming (Swift, programmatically)